bbc/digital-paper-edit-client/README.md

 ## Current status

-The client and [API](https://github.com/bbc/digital-paper-edit-api/) is currently not actively being developed by the BBC.
+The client and [API](https://github.com/bbc/digital-paper-edit-api/) is **currently not actively developed** by the BBC.
 The actively developed and maintained version of Digital Paper Edit is the [firebase version](https://github.com/bbc/digital-paper-edit-firebase).
+For the full list of active/inactive DPE repos, see [here](https://github.com/bbc/digital-paper-edit-client/#active)

 This is because we are prioritising getting Digital Paper Edit in front of our journalist.

 The client and API was initially developed to be portable to any platform - i.e local, web, cloud provider, and Electron.
 The client and API version is actively maintained by @pietrop.
 [See Pietro's fork here.](https://github.com/pietrop/digital-paper-edit-client)